com-480-data-visualization/datavis-project-2022-ck/milestones/milestone1.md

 website aims to bridge this gap by including related news information.
 We hope an intuitive visualization together with updated new could give a better guidance to novices in this field.

 The web application we plan to build is called **_Cryptogram_**.
-It will visualize useful price information about cryptocurrency and filter informative news related to that.
-We also provide functions that users can compare different cryptocurrencies and show the correlations in their prices.
+It will visualize:
+- useful price information about cryptocurrency
+- filte informative news related to certain cryptocurrency
+- display related news for price fluctuations
+- enable users to compare different kinds of cryptocurrencies (foundation year, trade volume, ranking in the market etc.)
+- show the correlation of the prices (using Pearson correlation and heatmap)

 ## Exploratory Data Analysis